The Polar Express

 The Polar Express is a 1985 fantasy children's picture book written and illustrated by American author Chris Van Allsburg.
 The book is now widely considered to be a classic Christmas story for young children.
 It was praised for its detailed illustrations and calm, relaxing storyline.
 For the work, Van Allsburg won the annual Caldecott Medal for illustration of an American children's picture book in 1986, his second after Jumanji.

 The book is set partially in Grand Rapids, Michigan, the author's home town, and was inspired in part by Van Allsburg's memories of visiting the Herpolsheimer's and Wurzburg's department stores as a child.
-It was adapted as an Oscar-nominated motion-capture film in 2004 starring Tom Hanks and directed by Robert Zemeckis.
+It was adapted as a motion-capture film in 2004 starring Tom Hanks and directed by Robert Zemeckis.
 Van Allsburg served as an executive producer on the film.